bemurphy/deploy_service/README.md

 pull strategy when it becomes cumbersome, currently it is not and keeps things simpler.

 Once the repository is cloned, the worker invokes a clean Bundler environment, changes into the repository directory, and invokes the `deploy.sh` script found at the root.
+That script will typically be responsible for executing a `middleman build` followed by a `middleman s3_sync` but may contain custom tweaks as well.

 ## Example Deploy Script